CCAI9025: AI-driven Robotics for Humankind

 - Lecture Venue and Time

-Wednesday 1:00-2:50PM HKT at WLGH. - Tutorial Time
+Wednesday 1:00-2:50PM HKT at Wang Gungwu Lecture Hall. - Available Tutorial Timeslots

 For enquiries, emergencies, or personal matters, you can email us through [email protected]. - Related Links